 “I painted [“Freezing Cold and Raining”] during the Chadds Ford Historical Society’s annual winter plein air event in February 2019 at the Brandywine River Museum in Chadds Ford, Pennsylvania,” says Annie Strack.
 “The artist in the painting is Yvonne Mucci of New Jersey.
-Yvonne and I are painting buddies and often meet up at plein air events.
-We live only about 30 miles apart from each other, but the first time we met was at a plein air event in Wisconsin, and we’ve been painting buddies ever since.”
+Yvonne and I are painting buddies and often meet up at events.
+We live only about 30 miles apart from each other, but the first time we met was at an event in Wisconsin, and we’ve been painting buddies ever since.”

 Annie Strack